After a year of record-breaking temperatures, it is important to understand how extreme heat affects children

 We stand side by side with children in the world's toughest places.

-A research report released by Save the Children in partnership with Vrije Universiteit Brussels, Born into the Climate Crisis, found children born in 2020 face on average 7 times as many scorching heatwaves as their grandparents!
+According to a research report released by Save the Children in partnership with Vrije Universiteit Brussels, Born into the Climate Crisis II found that 100 million children born in 2020 will face unprecedented lifetime exposure to extreme heat unless we limit global warming to 1.5°C.

 Here are 5 ways extreme heat is impacting children: